luikore/nyara/readme.md

 # How fast

-Performance is feature, there are specs on (TODO):
+Performance is feature, there are specs on:

 - Accept-* parse vs sinatra
 - param parse vs ruby
 - layout rendering vs tilt
-- evented IO vs eventmachine

 # License